Felix5721/netns_manager/README.md

 NetnsManager
 ============

-Netnsmanager is a small python program that setup up an linux network namespace with a one peer that can be assigned multiple ips.
-It supports ipv4 and ipv6 addressen.
+Netnsmanager is a small python program that sets up a linux network namespace with one peer that can be assigned multiple ip addresses.
+It supports ipv4 and ipv6.

 # Usage